Chrissy-Ann/invoice-manager/README.md

 # Invoice Manager
-- Create a PHP application that displays invoice data
+Create a PHP application that displays invoice data

-The project was built upon and refactored across multiple parts, which you can see in the branches.
+This project was built upon and refactored across multiple parts, and each has its own branch.
 The README file for each branch explains the specific task for that part.